Which certification is best for you?

 But let’s just take a quick second to go into what it’s all about so you get a better picture.

-The CDC’s primary goal is to equip trainers with the capability to enhance performance, recovery, and injury prevention in athletic population groups.
+The CSCS’s primary goal is to equip trainers with the capability to enhance performance, recovery, and injury prevention in athletic population groups.

-This may be at an amateur or professional level, but as long as elite performance is involved, CSCS serves to provide adequate training.
+This may be at an amateur or professional level, but as long as elite performance is involved, CSCS serves to provide adequate training, to help teach the newest wave of strength and conditioning coaches.

 This is the main reason why a degree is required as a prerequisite.
 Unlike your run-of-the-mill CPT cert, this specialist field has you dealing with people’s livelihoods and careers.

-The way you train them directly influences their ability to make a living.
+The way you train these clients directly influences their ability to make a living.

 Your ability to deliver effective performance-enhancing protocols can have an impact on entire businesses, and even affect the culture and pride of an entire nation!
 Just let that sink in.